Quantcast

 I have posted some snaps of the (RAW) first episode.

 The style of animation is all over the place – ranging from simple stick-figure drawings to steamy & over embellished romance scenes.
 The story line is pretty good, but there are number of other characters that I have taken a strong disliking to.
 (Primarily the four loli-goth girls and the bleached citygirl gang - they are just so stupid and vapid that they got on my nerves and distracted from the story.)
 And episode 15 & 16 made NO sense at all.
 I probably will end up rating this as a LOW RENT.
-I still think that Ohran Koko Host Club is a better series with more humor.
+I still think that Ouran Koko Host Club is a better series with more humor.

-Last updated Thursday, March 15 2007.
+Last updated Sunday, November 23 2008.
 Created Thursday, October 05 2006.

 Other Sites